 Lighthearted paranormal stories based in the city of Whitehorse before bursting out into the wilderness of Alaska and the Yukon.
 The stories follow the members of the Takhini wolf pack as the new Alpha, local humans, bear shifters and others deal with falling in love and kicking ass.

 Also see Granite Lake Wolves – same world, shorter stories.

 The Coleman family has ranched in the Rocky Mountain House area of Alberta for generations.
 These modern day contemporary cowboy romance stories follow the current family members as they find both their place in the community and happy-ever-afters.

 “Vivian Arend pours intense passion into her novels...” ~Library Journal~

-Pushing the sensual limits can set off all kinds of alarms…
+Pushing the limits can set off all kinds of alarms…

 Inheriting her grandmother’s home is a dream come true for web designer Maxine Turner.
 She’s looking forward to a little freedom from the constant demands of her beloved, crazy mob of a family.
 When vandals expose just how vulnerable she is living alone, she seeks help.

-Ryan Claymore’s well-thought-out life was wrenched out from under him when responsibility for his special-needs stepbrother landed on his shoulders.
-Going from military man to business man hasn’t been easy.
-He counts himself lucky he’s found Maxine to trade his security-system knowledge for her website expertise.
+Ryan Claymore’s well-thought-out life was wrenched away when responsibility for his special-needs stepbrother landed on his shoulders.
+Going from military man to business man challenges his take-charge nature, but luckily enough he’s found Maxine—he’ll trade his security-system knowledge for her website expertise.

-The red-hot chemistry that sizzles between them comes from out of the blue, and they both fight a losing battle to resist.
+Red-hot chemistry sizzles between them, and resisting the attraction is a fight they can’t win.
 Even the secret Ryan hides isn’t enough to keep Maxine from working her way into his heart—and his bed.